student finding central idea

 Challenge 4: Author’s Bias or Complex Language

-Tools and Techniques for Identifying the this topic
+Tools and Techniques for Identifying the central idea

-Several strategies can help you hone your this approach detection skills:
+Several strategies can help you hone your central idea detection skills:

 Technique 1: The “So What?”
 Test